NoBrainerORM/nobrainer.io/docs/fields.md

 A default value is only assigned when the corresponding attribute has not been set.
 For example, calling `Model.create(:created_at => nil)` will not trigger the default value assignment on `created_at`.
-Please create a Github issue if this behavior is a problem for you.
+Please create a GitHub issue if this behavior is a problem for you.

 ## Primary Key